jessesadler/debvctrs/README.md

 ## Usage

 The debvctrs package demonstrates the creation of two different S3-vector classes.
 The `deb_decimal`class represents non-decimal currencies in decimalized form and is based on a double vector.
 It has two attributes: a `unit` attribute to record whether the values represent pounds, shillings, or pence and a `bases` attribute to determine the bases of the shillings and pence units.
 The `deb_lsd` class uses the record style to maintain the tripartite structure of non-decimal currencies.
 A [record-style vector](https://vctrs.r-lib.org/articles/s3-vector.html#record-style-objects) uses a list of equal-length vectors to designate the components that make up each vector.
-Like the `deb_decimal` class it has a `bases` attribute.
-For a more thorough introduction to the structure of the two classes, see the description in the [debkeepr package](https://jessesadler.github.io/debkeepr/articles/debkeepr.html).
+Like the `deb_decimal` class, the class has a `bases` attribute.
+For a more thorough introduction to the structure of the two classes, see the description from the [debkeepr package](https://jessesadler.github.io/debkeepr/articles/debkeepr.html).

 The R scripts for the package provide an order for constructing these two S3 vectors with vctrs.
+This tutorial is based on the [S3 vignette](https://laocr.org) from the vctrs package.
+It will be useful to work through this tutorial with the explanations from the vignette.

 - 01: Construction of the vectors
     - 01.1-decimal-class.R: Construction of `deb_decimal` class based on a double vector.